karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

 ## Exercise 8

-- [ ] Task 1: Update the application's index.html file
+- [x] Task 1: Update the application's index.html file
-  - Open the `index.html` file of your Java application.
+  - Open the `index.html` file of your Java application on your local machine.
   - Locate the following line:

     ```javascript